yurii-bel/hesitative_frog_2d/README.md

 The game have been created for educational and entertainment purposes to get some practice.

 Learned and mastered:
-* Possibilities of the development environment "Unity" and how to use it to create cross-platform games
+* Defferent possibilities of the "Unity" environment and how to use it to create 2D games
-* Basic constructs and methods of the C# language (including those that are most often used to create scripts)
+* Basic C# methods and principles
-* Creation of mathematical regularities of the trajectory of movement of objects using C#
+* Creation of mathematical regularities for moving objects using C# language
-* Debugging, testing, building project (Android & Windows)
+* Debugging, testing, building project
 * OOP principles

 <img src="https://i.postimg.cc/wjNV3V4P/preview-img.jpg" width="400">